Can I get a site map of where my septic system is located?

 Can I use my existing septic system if I place a new home on my parcel?

 - Yes, if the system is undamaged, working correctly and was originally constructed under permit issued by the County.
-If a proposed fire rebuild includes additional square footage or an altered floor plan, the septic system may need to be further evaluated to ensure that the system can accomodate the proposed changes.
+If a proposed fire rebuild includes additional square footage or an altered floor plan, the septic system may need to be further evaluated to ensure that the system can accommodate the proposed changes.

 How do I determine if the septic system is undamaged and working correctly so that I can use it for a new house or structure?